ymlai87416/LogViewer-Electron/README.md

 ## Pending issue

-* This viewer adopts [React-virtualized](https://github.com/bvaughn/react-virtualized) module to improve the speed of displaying logs content, so it is not possible for a user to copy log across pages.
+* If the log viewer adopts [React-virtualized](https://github.com/bvaughn/react-virtualized) module to improve the speed of displaying logs content, it is not possible for a user to copy log across pages.

-* When copy across lines, additional space is added, will fix this ASAP.

 ## Credit